Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Main Routes of Exposure: Skin contact.
 Eye contact.

 Skin Contact: Avoid direct contact.
 Wear chemical protective clothing if necessary.
-Quickly take off contaminated clothing, shoes and leather goods (e.g. watchbands, belts).
+Quickly take off contaminated clothing, shoes, and leather goods (e.g., watchbands, belts).
 Quickly and gently blot or brush away excess chemical.
-Immediately flush with lukewarm, gently flowing water for at least 60 minutes.
+Immediately flush with gently flowing water for at least 60 minutes.
 DO NOT INTERRUPT FLUSHING.
 If it can be done safely, continue flushing during transport to hospital.
-Immediately call a Poison Centre or doctor.
+Get medical attention promptly.
 Treatment is urgently required.
 Transport to a hospital.
 Thoroughly clean clothing, shoes and leather goods before reuse or dispose of safely.

 Eye Contact: Avoid direct contact.
 Wear chemical protective gloves if necessary.
 Quickly and gently blot or brush chemical off the face.
-Immediately flush the contaminated eye(s) with lukewarm, gently flowing water for at least 60 minutes, while holding the eyelid(s) open.
+Immediately flush the contaminated eye(s) with gently flowing water for at least 60 minutes, occasionally lifting the upper and lower eyelids.
 If a contact lens is present, DO NOT delay flushing or attempt to remove the lens.
 Take care not to rinse contaminated water into the unaffected eye or onto the face.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

 Ingestion: Have victim rinse mouth with water.
 If vomiting occurs naturally, have victim lean forward to reduce risk of aspiration.
 Have victim rinse mouth with water again.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

 Flammable Properties: Does not burn.